Using Money in Japan: An Australian Guide

 • Respecting the Yen: Keep your bills neat and avoid crumpling them.
 It's common to see people using a wallet designed to keep bills flat.

-As an Australian traveler, you might wonder if you can use your home currency in Japan.
+As an overseas traveler, you might wonder if you can use your home currency in Japan.
 Here's what you need to know:

-Limited Acceptance: Australian dollars are not widely accepted in Japan.
+Limited Acceptance: Euros, Australian or US dollars are not widely accepted in Japan.
 Unlike some countries that might take major foreign currencies in tourist-heavy areas, Japan typically requires transactions to be conducted in Japanese yen.
 This applies to everything from hotel stays to restaurant bills and shopping.

 Japan has an extensive network of ATMs, but not all accept foreign cards.
 Here are some reliable options: